Blue-winged teal: Reproduction

 The onset of courtship among immature blue-winged teal often starts in late January or early February.
 In areas south of the breeding grounds, blue-winged teal are more active in courtship during the spring migration than are most other ducks.

 Blue-winged teal are among the last dabbling ducks to nest, generally nesting between April 15 and May 15.
 Few nests are started after mid-July.
 Chronology of nesting can vary from year to year as a result of weather conditions.
 At Delta Marshes, Manitoba, blue-winged teal nesting was delayed a week in 1950 due to abnormally cold weather.
 The nest is a shallow depression on the ground lined with grass and down, usually surrounded by vegetation.

 Blue-winged teal generally lay 10 to 12 eggs.
-Delayed nesting and renesting efforts have substantially smaller clutches, averaging five to six eggs.
+Delayed nesting and re-nesting efforts have substantially smaller clutches, averaging five to six eggs.
 Clutch size can also vary with the age of the hen.
 Yearlings tend to lay smaller clutches.
+Eggs measure 3.8–5.2 cm (1.5–2 in) in length and 2.9–3.7 cm (1.1–1.5 in) in width.
 Incubation takes 21 to 27 days.
 Blue-winged teal are sexually mature after their first winter.
 During incubation, the drake leaves its mate and moves to suitable molting cover where it becomes flightless for a period of 3 to 4 weeks.

 Blue-winged teal ducklings can walk to water within 12 hours after hatching but do not fledge until 6 to 7 weeks.